Meet our Champions

 -

-Neil Ian Lumanlan (Climate Reality Project, Philippines)
+Neil Ian Lumanlan (Asian Development Bank, Philippines)

-I am passionate about the applications of beneficial micro-organisms in regenerative agriculture, in circular bio-economy and international development.
+I am passionate about the applications of beneficial microorganisms in regenerative agriculture, in circular bioeconomy and international development.
 Since 2004, I’ve been an advocate of sustainable agricultural practices, urban composting and edible gardening.
 I taught undergraduate courses in microbiology and environmental science until 2019.
-Now freelancing, I provide consulting services on the valorisation of biomass, organic wastes, and bioplastics.
+Now freelancing, I provide consulting services on the valorisation of biomass, organic wastes and bioplastics.
 I joined the Microbiology Society to connect and empower people to slow down global warming and fight AMR.

 Indonesia